 He says, ‘I will rise up.
 I will cover the earth.

 I will destroy cities and their inhabitants.’

 9 Go up, you horses!

 and the Ludim, who handle and bend the bow.

-10 For that day is of the Lord, God of Armies,
+10 For that day is of the Lord, the God of Hosts,

 a day of vengeance,